leahnote01/blog/_posts/2024-04-30-TheStartofTIL24.md

-May 1st, 2024 -- I am about to start a new chapter in my life—the beginning of my recording journey.
-However, this critical moment comes with a lot of *frustration*.
+May 1st, 2024 -- I was about to start a new chapter in my life—the beginning of my recording journey.
+However, this critical moment came with a lot of *frustration*.
 Even though I worked hard to find a summer internship, I faced many setbacks, making it to the final interview but then getting rejected.
 When the emails came in the morning, it hit me hard, showing me my weaknesses as a candidate.
 I couldn't show my strengths well enough to make a strong case for myself.

 To deal with these disappointments, I decided to **focus my energy on improving myself**.
 I dove into studying and practicing my skills to get ready for future job opportunities.
 At first, the pain of rejection left me feeling sad and defeated, but over time, I learned to accept the situation.
 Instead of staying in negativity, I promised myself to move forward with a positive attitude.

 Reflecting on my experience with two final interviews, I recognized a key area where I am unprepared—my **ability to explain concepts effectively.** Storytelling has never been my strong suit, <u>especially in this new field</u>.
-Perhaps my apprehension about stepping into the professional world has left me feeling unprepared.
+My apprehension about stepping into the professional world has left me unprepared.

 To enhance my interviewing skills, I must work on my confidence when discussing the methodologies and terminologies related to my projects.
 During interviews, I faced several technical questions, and it became clear that I needed to understand these concepts and convey them in simple, relatable terms.
 This skill is vital for a data scientist, primarily because collaboration with other departments often hinges on the ability to persuade them to develop business strategies based on data insights.